gSchool/DNA-release-2/02-Phase-1/01-emergence.md

   * Activities performed by PMO in direct support: acquisition strategy, contracting strategy, and contracts awarded

 ### !callout-warning

+##Real Impact

-_Real Impact_: Contracting actions performed by PMOs have large impacts.
+Contracting actions performed by PMOs have large impacts.
 In a [2018 GAO report](https://blog.gao.gov/2019/05/28/federal-government-contracting-for-fiscal-year-2018-infographic/), the DoD contracted
 $358.3M for goods and services.
 The FY18 DoD budget was $668M.
 Our contracts across the DoD represent:

 **<center><span style="font-family:script; font-size:3em">54% of DoD Spending</span></center>**